Glimmer Labs Presents . . .

 As you may guess, it is possible to vary most of the drawing commands given in the previous exercise.
 Clearly, any command that takes parameters that describe locations on the screen can have different locations.
 In addition, you should be able to change the colors and brushes you use.

 a.
 In the previous exercise, you wrote a command to draw a box.
 Try varying the numbers used in that command and see what happens.

-a list of all available brushes with
+you would only see a list of brushes with

 a.
-Using the commands that you learned in the previous exercise, tell the Gimp to create a new image in which you use Script-Fu to draw something interesting (perhaps a stick figure, perhaps something more complicated).
+Using the commands that you learned in the previous exercise, tell the GIMP to create a new image in which you use Script-Fu to draw something interesting (perhaps a stick figure, perhaps something more complicated).

 b.
 What advantages, if any, are there to using Script-Fu to create that image?

 Script-Fu and the GIMP come with an astonishing collection of procedures.
 You can get a terse list of these procedures by selecting DB Browser from the Xtns menu or by clicking on Browse... in the Script-Fu console.

 Here is the code for

 (define gsfu-line (lambda (image layer x1 y1 x2 y2) (gimp-paintbrush image layer 0 4 (float-array x1 y1 x2 y2))))